Student Experience

 • Ping Pong Club

 This club is open to students in grades 6–8.
 It includes ping pong games and tournaments.
-The club also plays paddle ball and pickle ball on occasion.
 Club meeting days will be determined by student interest.

 Interested students should contact Mrs. Williams.